codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 group: installation
 toc: true
 ---
-After installing Codefresh on-premises successfully, before users can create projects and pipelines, you need to complete setup tasks, as described in this article.
+After installing Codefresh on-premises successfully, before users can work magic with Codefresh pipelines, as the Codefresh account administraor you need to complete setup tasks, as described in this article.

 The Codefresh Admin Management panel provides all the options you need for setup.

 Review the [options available in Admin Management](#quick-reference-codefresh-admin-management-settings), or continue with the steps below to complete the setup for Codefresh on-premises for your organization:
 1. Sign in to Codefresh
 1. Add a Codefresh account
 1. Invite a user to the Codefresh account